 We generate cash primarily from management and advisory fees and realized carried interest allocations.
-We have historically managed our liquidity and capital resource needs through (a) cash generated from our operating activities, (b) realizations from investment activities, (c) borrowings, interest payments and repayments under credit agreements and other borrowing arrangements, (d) funding capital commitments to our funds, and (e) funding our growth initiatives, including capital expenditures and acquisitions to expand into new businesses.
+We have historically managed our liquidity and capital resource needs through (a) cash generated from our operating activities, (b) realizations from investment activities, (c) borrowings, interest payments and repayments under credit agreements and other borrowing arrangements, (d) funding capital commitments to our funds, and (e) funding our growth initiatives, including capital expenditures for property, equipment, and acquisitions to expand into new businesses.

-As of September 30, 2023, we had \$118.2 million of cash, cash equivalents and restricted cash (\$176.8 million including Consolidated Funds) and \$1,461.5 million of investments in StepStone Funds, including \$1,331.8 million of accrued carried interest allocations, against \$123.6 million in debt obligations, net of debt issuance costs, and \$697.4 million in accrued carried interest-related compensation payable.
+As of December 31, 2023, we had \$140.7 million of cash, cash equivalents and restricted cash (\$174.3 million including Consolidated Funds) and \$1,330.7 million of investments in StepStone Funds, including \$1,203.8 million of accrued carried interest allocations, against \$123.7 million in debt obligations, net of debt issuance costs, and \$635.2 million in accrued carried interest-related compensation payable.

 Ongoing sources of cash include (a) management and advisory fees, which are collected monthly or quarterly, (b) carried interest allocations and incentive fees, which are volatile and largely unpredictable as to amount and timing; and (c) distributions from our investments in the StepStone Funds.
+We use cash flow from operations and distributions from our investments in the StepStone Funds.
 We use cash flow from operations and distributions from our investments in the StepStone Funds to pay compensation and related expenses, general and administrative expenses, income taxes, debt service, capital expenditures, dividends to our stockholders and distributions to holders of Partnership units, and to make investments in the StepStone Funds.
 We believe we will have sufficient cash to meet our obligations for the next 12 months.